arrow-left

-Make MCP server allows external AI systems, such as AI agents, to run your scenarios and manage the contents of your Make account.
-Model Context Protocol (MCP) is a communication standard between AI systems and external systems.
-It enables them to easily and safely interact by defining endpoints and providing authentication.
+Make MCP server allows AI systems, such as large language models (LLMs), to run scenarios and manage the contents of your Make account.
+Model Context Protocol (MCP) is a communication standard between AI and external systems.
+It enables safe interactions by defining endpoints and providing authentication.

 Benefits

-Make MCP server gives external AI systems access to scenario run and management tools that enable the following capabilities:
+AI systems like Claude and ChatGPT act as MCP clients of Make MCP server.
+The server provides them access to scenario run and management tools that enable the following actions:

-When connecting Make MCP server to an AI system, you select the scopes to determine the tools available to the system.
+When you connect Make MCP server to an MCP client, your selected scopes determine the callable tools available on the server.

 Scenario run (Run your scenarios) tools are available to all plans, and management (View and modify...) tools are available to paid plans.